benjaco-edu/db-assignment-4-mysql-users/README.md

 "
 ```

-**Human ressources** are the bussiness mangers in regards of the data, read/write to employee og offices
+**Human resources** are the business managers in regards to the data, read/write to employee of offices
 ```
 mysql -u root -ppass1234 -e " \
 CREATE USER 'humanresource'@'%' IDENTIFIED BY 'pass1234'; \